Genez-io/genezio-landing-page/deployment-platform/content/careers/Software Engineer, AI Builder.md

 As a Software Engineer on the AI Builder team, you’ll contribute to the development of an AI-powered agent that revolutionizes how code is deployed.
 This agent will analyze code for potential issues and proactively suggest forward-fixing solutions, allowing developers to deploy with confidence.
 Your role will involve working on the cutting-edge of AI and cloud deployment, ensuring the agent is fast, accurate, and scalable.

-You’ll work across various parts of the stack to build, optimize, and integrate the AI deploy agent into Genezio’s platform, collaborating closely with AI experts and infrastructure engineers.
+You’ll work across various parts of the stack to build, optimize, and integrate the AI deploy agent into DeployApps’s platform, collaborating closely with AI experts and infrastructure engineers.

 ---